Ballerina (2023 film)

 Ballerina, is a 2023 South Korean action thriller film written and directed by Lee Chung-hyun.
 The film stars Jeon Jong-seo, Kim Ji-hoon and Park Yu-rim in the lead roles.

-The film was premiered at the 28th Busan International Film Festival in the 'Korean Cinema Today – Special Premiere' section on October 5, 2023.
+It premiered at the 28th Busan International Film Festival in the 'Korean Cinema Today – Special Premiere' section on October 5, 2023.
 Ballerina streamed globally on Netflix from October 6, 2023.

 Plot

 Jang Ok-ju, a former bodyguard for VIP clients, discovers that her best friend Choi Min-hee has committed suicide and her last wish to Ok-ju is to get revenge on sex trafficker Choi Pro, who victimized Min-hee by filming her and extorting money and sex from her.
 Ok-ju searches for Choi through his internet profile and finds his address.
 She watches Choi from afar, seeing him sell some sort of drug to various customers.
 When he finishes and heads home, Ok-ju follows.
 The following morning Ok-ju breaks into Choi's home and plants listening devices.
 Ok-ju also discovers a drawer full of USB drives, each labeled with nicknames or descriptions.
 Ok-ju finds Choi Min-hee's USB drive labeled "ballerina" and sees a video of Choi assaulting an unconscious Min-hee.
 Ok-ju is devastated.
 A few days later, Ok-ju learns that Choi will be at a nightclub named Heaven and goes there to meet him.
 Choi approaches her with a pick-up line and Ok-ju buys him a drink.
 They eventually leave the nightclub and Choi takes her to the hotel where Min-hee was filmed.

 Choi attempts to drug Ok-ju and Ok-ju pretends to ingest the drug.
 However, when Choi begins filming Ok-ju and starts his assault on her, she tries to stab him.
 The two fight and eventually Ok-ju gets the upper hand but, before she can kill him, she is attacked by hotel staff.
 Ok-ju is helped by a high school student who was kept at the hotel as a sex slave, and the two escape in Choi's Lamborghini.

 The leader of Choi's gang expresses disappointment in Choi, stating that the gang trafficked in drugs and prostitutes, but that he had never given Choi permission to drug women and make "weird" pornographic movies.
 The leader orders Choi to bring Ok-ju to him within three days.
 Choi visits the pharmacist who makes the drug he uses to render his victims unconscious.
 He tells the pharmacist that the two of them will track Ok-ju down; when the pharmacist expresses hesitation due to not being a hitman, Choi promises to pay him one-hundred million won.